Thodorissio/distributed-training/bash_scripts/README.md

 THE run_parallel.sh SCRIPT IS THE ONLY ONE YOU ACTUALLY NEED.

+You run it on master vm with the same options as above:

+./run_parallel.sh option1 option2      ,  while you are in the bash_scripts directory on master vm.

-You run it on master vm with the same options as above and it connects to the other vms and distributes the training , trigering the 2 other scripts (scrpt_1 and script_3) if needed.
+and it connects to the other vms and distributes the training , trigering the 2 other scripts (scrpt_1 and script_3) if needed.